 If the surgery was done for myasthenia gravis: Improvement in muscle strength may take several months to a few years.It is important to work with a neurologist during the recovery period to regulate medications.You may need to work with a physical therapist

-It is important for you to monitor your recovery after you leave the hospital.
-Alert your doctor to any problems right away.
-If any of the following occur, call your doctor: Signs of infection, including fever and chillsRedness, swelling, increasing pain, excessive bleeding, or any discharge from the incision sitePain that you cannot control with the medications you've been givenCough, difficulty breathing, or chest painPain, burning, urgency, or frequency of urination, or persistent bleeding in the urinePersistent nausea and vomitingPain and/or swelling in your feet, calves, or legsNew or worsening symptoms
+Contact your doctor if your recovery is not progressing as expected or you develop complications, such as: Signs of infection, including fever and chillsRedness, swelling, increasing pain, excessive bleeding, or any discharge from the incision sitePain that you cannot control with the medications you were givenCough, difficulty breathing, or chest painPain, burning, urgency, or frequency of urination, or persistent bleeding in the urinePersistent nausea and vomitingPain and/or swelling in your feet, calves, or legsNew or worsening symptoms

 If you think you have an emergency, call for medical help right away.